eljonny/TestCPP/README.md

 # Features

+See the various Milestones in GitHub to get a feel for where the project is headed and what features are planned for the future.

+Here are the lists of current and planned features.

+## Current Features

 Features of the test framework are very minimal and include:
  - Test case definition
  - Test suite definition